-Most business hosting products are focused on power and functionality above ease of use.
+Most small business hosting products are focused on power and functionality above ease of use.
 That's not a problem if you know what you're doing, but small businesses don't always have the technical expertise to manage this kind of hosting, and it could take quite some time and effort to figure out how the service works.

-GoDaddy Business Hosting small businesses have another choice if they want to try something different than what's already mentioned.
+With GoDaddy Business Hosting small businesses have another choice if they want to try something different than what's already mentioned.
 This is a hybrid product which aims to offer the dedicated resources and similar performance to Virtual Private Server (VPS) hosting, with the simplified cPanel-style management of a shared hosting service.

 GoDaddy's baseline Launch plan gives you 2GB RAM, one CPU and 60GB of storage, for instance.
 These resources are solely for the use of your website, which should give you improved and more consistent website performance, no matter what's going on with other sites hosted on your server.

 Restrictions elsewhere are kept to a minimum, with support for unlimited websites, databases and emails, and unmetered bandwidth. (‘Unmetered’ means there's no fixed limit, but GoDaddy reserves the right to complain if your site is hogging resources.)

 There's a SSL certificate thrown into the mix, and GoDaddy has included a one-year, one-user subscription to Microsoft Office 365 Business Email.